munificent/craftinginterpreters/book/statements-and-state.md

 (Where the first example sets the field, the second gets it.)

-This means we can parse the left-hand side as *if it were* an expression and then after the fact produce a syntax tree for the corresponding assignment target.
+This means we can parse the left-hand side as *if it were* an expression and then after the fact produce a syntax tree that turns it into an assignment target.
 If the left-hand side expression isn't a <span name="paren">valid</span>
 assignment target, we fail with a syntax error.
 That ensures we report an error on code like: